-The Smart Assigning feature is a powerful tool that allows you to micro-target your Course, Training Path, and User Group assignments based on the contents of your Custom Fields.
+The Smart Assigning feature is a powerful tool that allows you to micro-target your Course, Learning Path, and User Group assignments based on the contents of your Custom Fields.

 After you create your first Custom Field, the Smart Assigning tab will appear on the Users screen.
 Clicking on the tab will open up the Smart Assigning menu.
 The page is divided into two areas: at the top are menus and fields that will let you design a new Smart Assigning Rule.
 Below that are listed any already-existing Rules.

 Creating a Smart Assigning Rule